-How successful a credit union is at earning money has an effect on its long-term survivability.
-A credit union can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, likely making the credit union better able to withstand economic shocks.
-Obviously, credit unions that are losing money are less able to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+Earnings can be retained by the credit union, increasing its capital cushion, or be used to deal with problematic loans, potentially making the credit union better able to withstand economic shocks.
+Losses, on the other hand, lessen a credit union's ability to do those things.

-SCHOFIELD scored 4 out of a possible 30 on Bankrate's test of earnings, below the national average of 10.31.
+SCHOFIELD scored 2 out of a possible 30 on Bankrate's earnings test, lower than the national average of 10.11.

-SCHOFIELD had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, suggesting that it's right in line with its peers in this area.
+SCHOFIELD had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's beating its peers in this area.